Update: Positive developments for imprisoned Christians in Iran – thank you for praying

 Nasser, a Christian convert, was previously sentenced in 2017 to ten years in prison for ‘acting against national security through the formation and establishment of illegal house churches’.
 He was released in October 2022 after serving nearly five years.
 Following his rearrest, Nasser is said to be on hunger strike to protest the illegality of his detention.

-You might recall praying for Joseph Shahbazian, an Iranian-Armenian believer.
+You might recall praying for Joseph Shahbazian, an Iranian-Armenian pastor.
 In 2023, we reported his release after he served over a year of a two-year sentence, also for involvement in house churches (it had been ten years but was reduced on appeal).

 Extreme hostility